HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 ## Deployment structures

-Deployments can vary in size and structure, based on the use-case.
+Deployments can vary in size and structure, based on the use case.

 ### Non-split - single node

-The smallest deployment of the new Search consists of a single OpenSearch Node and a single Search Middleware Node.
-This provides a slim, bare minimum deployment that can be handy for development, testing and small footprint deployments.
-This deployment has no high availability or no scalability and therefore is not recommended for production use.
+The smallest deployment of the search consists of a single OpenSearch node and a single search middleware Node.
+This provides a slim, bare minimum deployment that can be used for development, testing, and small footprint deployments.
+This deployment has no high availability and no scalability and is not recommended for production use.

 ### Non-split - multi node

-To achieve high availability, the non-split multi node deployment can be chosen.
-Both OpenSearch and the Search Middleware run with multiple Pods, with the count of Pods configurable.
+To achieve high availability, you can opt for the non-split multi-node deployment.
+Both OpenSearch and the search middleware run with multiple Pods, with the number of Pods configurable.

 ### Split - multi node

-The most granular deployment is the split multi node deployment.
-There are dedicated types of nodes for OpenSearch and Search Middleware.
+The most granular deployment is the split multi-node deployment.
+There are dedicated types of nodes for OpenSearch and search middleware.

 OpenSearch:

 - Index Manager
 - Data

-Search Middleware:
+Search middleware:

 - Data
 - Query

-Each type of Node can be scaled individually, which allows to scale based on the workload that is coming in.
+You can individually scale each type of node, enabling you to scale according to the incoming workload.